 Since we have a little down time now that aluminum and composite bat baseball has taken a back seat to football and school, we thought we’d revisit a couple ideas that were thrown at us during the year.
-One idea was HOW TO MAKE YOUR OWN EASTON MAKO by taping down the spinning handle of a MAKO TORQ.
+One idea was HOW TO MAKE YOUR OWN EASTON MAKO by taping down the spinning handle of an Easton MAKO TORQ.

-The MAKO and MAKO TORQ form Easton, you should recall, are rather identical with the obvious exception that the Easton MAKO TORQ has a spinning handle when compared to the Easton MAKO.* (By way of full disclosure, it should also be noted that the 2015 MAKO is Orange while the 2015 MAKO TORQ is Green).
+The MAKO and MAKO TORQ from Easton, you should recall, are rather identical with the obvious exception that the Easton MAKO TORQ has a spinning handle when compared to the Easton MAKO.* (By way of full disclosure, it should also be noted that the 2015 MAKO is Orange while the 2015 MAKO TORQ is Green).
 Taping down the handle of the TORQ will give you a green MAKO.

 *(As one reader points out, the YOUTH barrel version of the MAKO actually has a bit longer barrel when compared to the MAKO TORQ).

 For many months the idea of taping down the handle didn’t make any sense because of the premium price on the TORQ.
 Now, however, the TORQ can be found less expensive than the MAKO.
 As of this writing, with this search like this, the 2015 Senior League and BBCOR TORQ is cheaper than the 2015 MAKO (and considerably less expensive than the 2016 TORQ or MAKO).
 Justbats also gives a warranty a legit return policy too.
 I’m guessing those prices will change as supplies dry up.

 Taping MAKO TORQ Video